InfluxDB

 Download fileInfluxDB dashboard JSON

-Starter dashboard wired for the InfluxDB sink shape documented here.
+A starter dashboard already wired for the InfluxDB sink shape documented on this page.

 Download file